Unlike masonry, Trex Composite Fencing:

 DOES NOT SETTLE AND CRACK

-Unlike a typical masonry wall, Trex Composite Fencing is not prone to cracking when settling occurs.
+When comparing Trex Fencing vs. masonry, Trex is not prone to cracking when settling occurs.
 Even the best built masonry walls which require a large and deep concrete footing with rebar are prone to cracking.
 Overtime movement occurs caused from settling, contraction and expansion, freezing and or severe temperature changes.
 This movement that occurs during these instances will cause cracking.
 Trex Fencing posts come in a wide variety of lengths so that you are assured that you have plenty of length to get the depth that you need to limit the possibility of settling.
 Trex is also formulated with a wood, plastic composite that is not prone to cracking.

 DOES NOT REQUIRE INVASIVE INSTALLATION